-Frozen Shoulder Also Know As “50 Year Old Shoulder”
+Frozen Shoulder Also Known As “50 Year Old Shoulder”

-Also known as “50 year old shoulder” frozen shoulder is a very painful condition which typically but not exclusively occurs in middle age.
-A frozen shoulder usually occurs spontaneously however they are also relatively common following surgery or trauma to the upper extremity.
+Known as “50 year old shoulder” in Japan, a frozen shoulder is a very painful condition, something which typically but not exclusively occurs in middle age.
+A relatively poorly understood condition with regard to the cause, a frozen shoulder usually occurs spontaneously, however suffering a frozen shoulder is something that is relatively common following surgery, trauma to the upper extremity, or significant stress.

 What Is A Frozen Shoulder?

 Adhesive Capsulitis is another term that has commonly been used medically to refer to a frozen shoulder, adhesive capsulitis refers to the former belief that the condition and movement restriction was the result of an adhered (stuck) capsule of the shoulder joint to the bone.
 The condition is characterized by significant and painful restriction of shoulder motion in the presence of a normal X-ray (or absence of any other actual shoulder disorder).
 In a frozen shoulder the capsule which can be likened to a sleeve that covering the joint becomes inflamed and thickened causing restricted range of motion and pain.
 Initially, pain is severe often presenting as a vague diffuse pain in the shoulder and upper arm, but this may may spread as far as the wrist and hand in some individuals.
 Individuals will commonly suffer almost crippling bouts of pain associated with quick movements, or movements where the are is moved into, or towards limitations of range.